KSV2001/brahmaanu_llm/README.md

 ## ⚠️ Data Availability Notice

 > **Important:** This repository currently includes the full Q&A training pairs and primary documents for transparency and reproducibility.
 However, **model checkpoints, trained adapters, and training artifacts (loss curves, VRAM logs, etc.) are not yet published** due to storage and hosting constraints.
-These will be made available in future releases or upon request for research collaboration.
+My current plan is to make them available in future.

 ---